 “If a shop or dealer won’t let you take it away to show a teacher or to try it in the acoustics you are used to – an orchestra, a pub, a church or whatever – then I would avoid them,” he says.
 He also cautions against buying online.
 “You can buy a new guitar or metal flute online and be pretty sure of what you are getting.
 Bowed string instruments are a whole other thing.”

-Preparing your instrument for a sale in store
+Preparing your instrument for sale in a shop

-For anyone selling an instrument through a shop, it pays to ensure that the instrument is in good playing order before you turn up at the counter.
+For anyone selling through a shop, it pays to ensure that the instrument is in good playing order.
 “We will only sell instruments that are set up to our standards and have refused to sell some that have not been,” says Woodward.

 Be realistic about your expectations